 3: Area Employers Do Not Reimburse for The Course

 When we determine which courses to offer, we want to ensure employers see the value in the class and offer to reimburse employees for the costs to get certified.
 As of yet, we have not identified a local employer who will reimburse for a Phlebotomy course like they do for the CNA, CMA or Pharm Tech classes.
-Click HERE to see a list of employers who have hired our graduates, send us employees to train, or reimbursed their employees after completing our course.
+Click HERE to see a list of employers who have hired our graduates, sent us employees to train, or reimbursed their employees after completing our course.

 Phlebotomy Course Alternatives